cypress-io/cypress-documentation/content/api/commands/origin.md

 <strong class="alert-header"><Icon name="exclamation-triangle"></Icon>
 Experimental</strong>

-The `origin` API is currently experimental, and can be enabled by setting the [`experimentalSessionAndOrigin`](/guides/references/experiments) flag to `true` in the Cypress config.
+The `cy.origin()` command is currently experimental and can be enabled by setting the [`experimentalSessionAndOrigin`](/guides/references/experiments) flag to `true` in the Cypress config.